Skip to content

 How is a tournament scheduled?

-• Saturday afternoon: 4 round robin matches, featuring all 8 players
+• Day 1: 4 round robin matches, featuring all 8 players

-• Saturday evening: 4 round robin matches, featuring all 8 players
+• Day 2: 4 round robin matches, featuring all 8 players

 • Day 1: 4 Quarter-finals, featuring all 8 players

-• Day 2: Classification matches, semi-finals, and final, featuring all 8 players
+• Day 2: Classification matches, 2 semifinals, and the final, featuring all 8 players

 League Rules

-After each of the Regular Events, the following points are distributed to the players, and the UTS Race Rankings is updated.
+After each Stage, the points are distributed to the players and the UTS Ranking is updated.